kanak2349299/codsoft_Movie-Genre-Prediction/README.md

 Example
 - Playing → play
 - Played  → play
-- Plays   → play
+- Plays   → play<br>
 **ℹ️ Punctuation removal does not mean that numeric information is intentionally removed.**

 # **📊 Exploratory Data Analysis**
-EDA was performed to understand the dataset and genre distribution.
+EDA was performed to understand the dataset and genre distribution.<br>
 Visualizations

 - 📊 Genre distribution bar plot